 Sedation & Anaesthesia

-Local anaesthesia blocks the way nerves carry pain signals, in effect numbing the area.
-The numbness can last from about two to eight hours.
+We use a local anaesthesia which blocks the way nerves carry pain signals, in effect numbing the area.
+The numbness can last from about 2 to 8 hours.
 Local anaesthetic is used primarily for simple procedures where the treatment is minimally invasive.

-Sedation helps you relax without putting you to sleep.
-Typically we use nitrous oxide (laughing gas) or intravenous sedation.
+Sedation helps children relax without putting them to sleep.
+Typically we use nitrous oxide (commonly known as laughing gas) or intravenous sedation.
 Another effect of sedation is that you remember very little about the treatment afterwards.
-After sedation is used we allow quiet time for the recovery of the patient.
+After sedation we plan for a ‘quiet time’ for the recovery of the patient.

 When necessary, and most often for young children, treatments can be conducted under General Anaesthetic.
 This is done in a hospital setting and can be arranged with us.